I don't want to spam screenshots of all projects I've worked on. Please visit my Behance if you want to see them.

 I’ve also spent time to explain that too many HTTP requests, the code was hard to maintain and new technologies like GraphQL or the BFF pattern could solve our issues.
 I’ve explained that we must track all those things with Google Analytics in order to base our future decisions and priorities on its reports.
 I also tried to introduce the concept of Design System and Atomic Design via Storybook and Figma.

+The project was a success a we also ported it on Nintendo Switch afterwise.
 If you want more details about the stack and the final result then you should check this thread!
-The project was a success a we also ported it on Nintendo Switch afterwise.
+You can also read my article focusing on the navigation and others UX tips.